A majority of the companies who have an online presence either use or plan to use a content management system in some volume.

 Let us look at some of the benefits of headless CMS:

 - Flexibility: transitional CMS is very limiting and can be frustrating.
 Using a headless CMS will allow you to design your front end.
 Moreover, it comes with a well-defined API, thus, allocating more time to creating content rather than managing it.

 - Compatible: You will able to publish the content to any smart device while the backend can be controlled from one device.

 - Secured: As the Content publishing environment isn’t accessible from the database, using this will prevent malware attacks.

 - Scalable: since the front end and back end are separated, there is no separate time needed for maintenance.
 This allows you to customize your website anytime without having to compromise the performance.

-Directus being an open source CMS, is great for projects that require customized databases.
+Directus is an open-source CMS, that is excellent for projects that require customized databases.

 Written with backbone.js, the public API uses REST.
 Similar to other traditional CMS tools, it is powered by PHP; developers will thus, feel comfortable with the scripting language if known.